-- Vomit Indiscretion Shot: Daryl Van Horne inducing vomiting via magic ("Have another cherry") and later suffering as the spell is used on him.
+- Vomit Indiscretion Shot: Daryl Van Horne inducing vomiting on Felicia via magic ("Have another cherry") and later suffering as the spell is used on him.

 - The Weird Sisters: By their weekly get-togethers, the three protagonists unknowingly form a witches' coven and thus develop the power to make wishes come true when all three of them make the same wish together.

 - Yandere: Daryl's reaction when they get scared and try to leave him is how this trope would normally be played in a woman, with the addition of his supernatural powers.

 - Why Did It Have to Be Snakes?: Each of the three witches have a intense fear of something that Daryl uses to get back at them.
 Alex is afraid of snakes and she is horrified to find them in her bed.
 Jane is afraid of aging and starts to wrinkle rapidly.
 And Suki is afraid of pain and is almost killed when Daryl uses a fruit to psychologically harm her.

 - The Antichrist: If Daryl Van Horne is really the Devil (its left ambiguous in the novel) then Jenny Gabriel's baby may have been this.
 If so, then the witches killing Jenny many have unintentionally prevented the end of days.

 - Asshole Victim: Subverted with Felicia; she deserved something, but Clyde regrets it once he's done it.
 Though the witches firmly believe that Felicia had it coming.